kevinlin1/just-the-class/pages/meetings/win2022/meeting-4.md

 - Applications - why do we care?
   - Edge computing (energetically efficient)
   - Machine learning (rapidly training and flexibility)
-  - Coprocessor in heterogenous systems
+  - Coprocessor in heterogeneous systems
 - Edge computing - Loihi graph
 - ANNs to GPU are mathematical and abstractive approaches - we can try to run native simulations in hopes of being more efficient.
 - Set up the neural network on-device in which the neurons are built into the hardware *on the chip*.
 - Physical systems through hardware can be directly executed
 - If we do work with these, will be using simulations of neuromorphic chips.
 - Coprocessor for novel domains - how can neuromorphic computing be used for differential equation solving, graph problems, optimization, etc.
-- We can continue the spirit of Moore's law using heterogenous systems
+- We can continue the spirit of Moore's law using heterogeneous systems
 - Spiking Neural Network - generalizes to very broad neural networks, all nerual networks.
   - Use spike-based inputs instead of typical one-hot vectors or scalar values.
   - Spikes are temporal